google.com, pub-4591360413847643, DIRECT, f08c47fec0942fa0

 Smart Hard Hats

 Technology is changing the face of PPE.
-Smart hard hats equipped with sensors detect environmental conditions such as temperatures and air quality and can even identify fall hazards.
-These innovations could alert employees and employers to the possibility of hazards and allow for proactive steps to enhance safety and comfort.
+Smart hard hats equipped with sensors detect environmental conditions such as temperatures and air quality, and can even identify fall hazards.
+These innovations could alert employees and employers to potential hazards, allowing for proactive steps to enhance safety and comfort.

 Similarly, the latest models incorporate cooling technologies that include phase-change materials, which absorb heat and then disperse it.
 These advancements in technology will significantly boost the comfort of your vehicle, particularly in warmer climates, thereby enhancing employee satisfaction and productivity.